 Year 6 into Year 7

-The arrangements for coordinated admissions in Medway will be set out in detail in the Medway LA booklet for parents/carers ‘Admission to Secondary School’, a copy of which will be available from the Principal or from the Admissions Team at Medway LA.
+The arrangements for coordinated admissions in Medway will be set out in detail in the Medway LA booklet for parents/carers ‘Admission to Secondary School’, a copy of which will be available from the school or from the Admissions Team at Medway LA.
 The Planned Admission Number (PAN) is 250.
 Offers of places will be posted to parents/carers by the LA on behalf of the school.
 Places must first be offered to those children with statements of special education needs where the school is named.

 If the number of preferences for The Howard School received via the Medway coordinated scheme is more than the number of places available, places are allocated in the following priority order:

 - Looked After Children or previously looked after children as defined in the Medway coordinated admission scheme.

 - At the time of application where a child has a brother/sister including adopted siblings, stepbrother/sister, foster brother/sister and those who live as a brother/sister in the same house currently attending the school and will still be on roll at the time of entry.